 Ventisquero Colgante Glacier: Visiting Queulat National Park, Chile

-Ventisquero Colgante translates to ‘Ventisquero Hanging Glacier’ and it’s a massive wad of ice that hangs off a mountain shelf that feeds the glacial lake below by a dramatic waterfall that cascades down the mountain.
+Ventisquero Colgante translates to ‘Ventisquero Hanging Glacier’ (also known as ‘ Hanging Glacier Chile’) and it’s a massive wad of ice that hangs off a mountain shelf that feeds the glacial lake below by a dramatic waterfall that cascades down the mountain.
 It’s one of the most unique natural sights in all of Patagonia if not the world.

 Chilean summer (December- February) is the best time to visit but it’s also the most crowded, especially February.
 November and March are also great months to visit with fewer crowds but cooler weather.

 Ventisquero Colgante or Ventisquero Hanging Glacier is located in the western part of Queulat National Park along the infamous Austral Highway in Chile.
 It lies 211km north of Coyhaique, the capital of the Aysen Region.